March 18, 2025

 rejoice

-down in the murky waters of memory
+Down in the murky Combahee waters

-Brother Clareance
+Brother Clarence

-is dipped backwards into the waters
+is dipped backwards into the waters and wearily lays his burden down

 The waters send shivers through his body